Andy Serkis

 Andy Serkis' Personal Life

-The actor has been married since 2002 to actress Lorraine Ashbourne.
+Serkis has been married since 2002 to actress Lorraine Ashbourne.
 The couple has three children – sons Louis and Sonny, and daughter Ruby.
-They live in North London and devote their free time to raising their children.
-In a 2017 interview, Serkis boasted that he is absolutely happy in his family life.
+The family lives in North London, where they focus on raising their children.
+In a 2017 interview, Serkis shared that he's absolutely happy in his family life.

 Andy Serkis with his wife and kids